Jump-Starting a Dead Car Battery

 Just about every person that owns an automobile has had the misfortune of needing a jump start.
-Whether a dome light was left on overnight, or the headlights, you're going to need a jump.
+Whether a dome light or the headlights were left on overnight, you're going to need a jump.

 Knowing how to set-up the cables to perform a jump start can be daunting.
 One misplaced cable can cause the battery to explode in a hailstorm of sparks and fire which will obviously destroy the battery on both cars.
 It can also destroy the electrical system on one or both cars and possibly cause anyone near the explosion to be hurt or killed!

 Here I will walk you through the steps of a jump start from one vehicle to another, or jump-start your vehicle using a powerful charger.

 Does the Battery Need to Be Replaced or Jumped?

 One decision that needs to be made is whether the battery is dead because it's old or because an accessory drained it?
 A few clues will tell you if it is in need of replacement:

 - When starting the car recently, did the starter sound like it was a bit slower?

 - Have the headlights recently appeared dimmer upon start-up and become brighter after driving for a few minutes?

 - With the headlights on when you accelerate do they become brighter (This can also be a symptom of a bad alternator.)?